Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 Argentina

-When approving annual financial statements, shareholders' meeting can resolve to distribute dividends, which will be transferred to respective shareholders.
+When approving annual financial statements, shareholders' meeting may resolve to distribute dividends, which will be transferred to respective shareholders.

 Australia